krasnyd/pilbox/README.rst

    -  *fill*: Fills the clipped space with a background color
    -  *scale*: Resize to fit within the desired region, ignoring aspect ratio
+   -  *min*: Keep aspect ratio and use width and height as minimal required resolution

 -  *bg*: Background color used with fill mode (RGB or ARGB)